The importance of customer satisfaction cannot be overstated.

 - You call back and have to explain the whole situation again.

 By using a help desk ticketing system, customers can get quick answers to their problems.
-Customers stay up-to-date with notifications about the progress, and your employees stay on-point, ensuring there is no confusion about the matter.
+Customers stay up-to-date with notifications about the progress, and your employees stay on-point, ensuring there is no confusion and delay.

 #4.
 Live Chat

-It doesn’t matter what your industry is, or who your customers are, a live chat system can set you apart from your rivals when it comes to delivering great customer support in real-time.
+It doesn’t matter what your industry is or who your customers are; a live chat system can set you apart from your rivals when it comes to delivering great customer support in real-time.

 Guyana-based retail support call center GTT used live chat to reach higher levels of customer satisfaction, and they did it without having to hire a larger team.

-5. Mobile Apps
+#5.
+Mobile Apps

 This has given rise to cross-channel marketing, where brands reach out to people on multiple mediums.
-One of the best channels to exploit is through the use of a mobile app.
+One of the best channels to exploit is through the use of a customer service app.

 #6.
 Push Notifications

 If you go down the mobile app route, you may as well go all the way.
 Email sign-up boxes aren’t as compelling as they used to be, which has paved the way for push notifications.

-Once you have the list, it’s possible to tailor personalized push messages based on the data you collect through the app.
+Once you have the list, it’s possible to tailor personalized push messages based on the data you collect.

 French fashion company La Redoute used this tool to conquer their abandoned cart problem, boosting customer engagement with personalized messages that encouraged people to return and complete their purchases.

-7. Instant Messaging
+#7.
+Instant Messaging

-8. Social Media
+#8.
+Social Media

 If your company’s social media profile is a digital ghost town, it’s akin to building an empty store in the middle of the jungle.

-This doesn’t cost your company much in terms of time, money or effort.
+This doesn’t cost your company much in terms of time, money, or effort.
 By comparison, the ROI is significant.

 #9.
 Email Automation

 Nowadays, it is the only way to do email marketing.
-You can create emails in advance, then automate them to send upon specific triggers.
+You can create business emails in advance, then automate them to send upon specific triggers.

 For example, when someone: